 Tuberculosis Test Requirement: Where a person is applying for entry clearance on the Victim of Domestic Abuse route they must, if Appendix Tuberculosis applies, provide a valid medical certificate confirming that they have undergone screening for active pulmonary tuberculosis and that this tuberculosis is not present in them.

-Can I Re-Apply For Indefinite Leave to Remain (ILE) as a Victim Of Domestic Violence After the Refusal?
+Can I Re-Apply For Indefinite Leave to Enter (ILE) as a Victim Of Domestic Violence after the Refusal?

-If you have been refused Indefinite Leave to Remain (ILE) as a victim of domestic violence and abuse by the Entry Clearance Officer (ECO) and you do not believe you can successfully challenge the refusal, you may be able to re-apply for Indefinite Leave to Remain (ILE) as a victim of domestic violence.
+If you have been refused Indefinite Leave to Enter (ILE) as a victim of domestic violence and abuse by the Entry Clearance Officer (ECO) and you do not believe you can successfully challenge the refusal, you may be able to reapply for Indefinite Leave to Enter (ILE) as a victim of domestic violence.

-How Can I Apply For Administrative Revie Against Refusal of Indefinite Leave to Remain (ILE) as a Victim of Domestic Violence?
+How Can I Apply For Administrative Review Against Refusal of Indefinite Leave to Enter (ILE) as a Victim of Domestic Violence?

-When Can I Apply Naturalisation As A British Citizen After Indefinite Leave to Remain (ILE) as a Victim of Domestic Violence?
+When Can I Apply for Naturalisation As A British Citizen After Indefinite Leave to Enter (ILE) as a Victim of Domestic Violence?

 How Can We Help?